EdDataScienceEES/tutorial-ChenRunlin0718/index.md

 # Tutorial aims

 1. Understand the fundamentals of time series analysis and its applications in environmental data.
-2. Learn how to preprocess, visualize, and decompose time series datasets for meaningful insights.
+2. Learn how to preprocess, visualize, and decompose time series dataset for meaningful insights.
 3. Gain hands-on experience with forecasting techniques to predict trends in environmental data.
 4. Develop skills in using R and relevant packages for analyzing time series data effectively.